-These days, it’s considerably easy to invest with very little money thanks to the online savings accounts.
-An online savings account offer a more competitive rate based on the real-time situation of the market.
-Earlier in 2007, it was quite easy to find online banks offering 5% interest on your savings which was considered pretty safe return on your low-risk savings account.
-Moreover, you can open savings accounts with as low as $1.
+These days, it’s considerably easy to invest with very little money thanks to online savings accounts.
+An online savings account offers a more competitive rate based on the real-time situation of the market.
+Earlier in 2007, it was quite easy to find online banks offering 5% interest on your savings which was considered a pretty safe return on your low-risk savings account.
+Moreover, you can open savings accounts for as low as $1.

 5. Carrying a Balance on My Credit Card Will Increase My Credit Rating.

 This is perhaps the most common money myth doing the rounds.
-It’s not carrying an outstanding balance and paying it off in small installments prove your credit worthiness.
-This strategy can only take money out of your pocket and give it to your credit card companies towards interest payments.
-If you want to use credit card as a medium to improve your credit score, pay off your balance in full and on time each month.
+It’s not carrying an outstanding balance and paying it off in small installments proves your creditworthiness.
+This strategy can only take money out of your pocket and give it to your credit card companies for interest payments.
+If you want to use a credit card as a medium to improve your credit score, pay off your balance in full and on time each month.